skyizwhite/lack-mw/README.md

 # lack-mw

 Middleware collection for [Lack](https://github.com/fukamachi/lack).
-These middlewares were ported from [Hono](https://github.com/honojs/hono).
+Some middlewares have been ported from [Hono](https://github.com/honojs/hono).

 ## Middlewares